budtmo/docker-android/documentations/DOCKER-ANDROID-PRO.md

 ***Note: Headless mode does not have any Web-UI***

 You can always pull the latest image tag.
-In case you want to see the release version that has been built with a changelog note and use that specific release version, ythe information will be sent to you as well.
+In case you want to see the release version that has been built with a changelog note and use that specific release version, the information will be sent to you as well.

 List of Devices